edfgwegeggRT/embedddddr/README.md

 ## Local Development

 To run this site locally, simply open the `index.html` file in a web browser.
+When running locally, the site will use a public CORS proxy service (corsproxy.io) for development purposes.

+## How Proxy Works

+The proxy functionality works differently depending on the environment:

+1. **In production (Netlify)**: Uses Netlify's redirect/proxy functionality to fetch content server-side, avoiding CORS issues.
+   - The `/proxy/*` path in netlify.toml is configured to proxy requests to external domains.
+   - Headers are set to allow cross-origin access.

+2. **In local development**: Uses corsproxy.io as a fallback to enable testing without deploying.

+This approach:
+- Improves compatibility with different content types
+- Avoids cross-origin restrictions
+- Allows embedding content from sites that otherwise couldn't be embedded
+- Works with PDFs, videos, and other media types

 ## License